 - 2 Pressurized Heavy Water Reactor (PHWR) Plant Simulators

 - Conventional PHWR

 - Micro-Physics Simulator (Lite Edition)

 These desktop simulator codes provide insight and understanding of the designs as well as a clear understanding of the operational characteristics of the various reactor types.
 The simulators operate on personal computers and are provided for a broad audience of technical and non-technical personnel as an introductory educational tool.
 The preferred audience, however, are faculty members interested in developing nuclear engineering courses with the support of these very effective hands-on educational tools.
 The application of the simulator programs is limited to providing general response characteristics of selected types of power reactor systems and they are not intended to be used for plant-specific purposes such as design, safety evaluation, licensing or operator training.

-Since 1997, fifteen workshops have been held, in Egypt, Saudi Arabia, the Republic of Korea, Italy, USA and at the IAEA Headquarters in Vienna, Austria.
-The workshops are currently a biennial activity sponsored by the International Centre for Theoretical Physics (ICTP) in Trieste, Italy.
+Since 1997, twenty (20) workshops have been held, in Egypt, Saudi Arabia, Malaysia, Chile, Jordan, the Republic of Korea, Italy, Spain, the USA and in Vienna.

 Please contact NENP Technology Development Section - Contact Point if you have any questions